iamdamion/INS_Bootcamp_2020/README.md

 - [ ] Verify/Locate .bib file
 - [ ] Demo of cleanBIB binder/jupyter notebook to create clean authors list
   - This takes a few steps and you may need to run it a few times to clean your author list
-  - Save time by checking all names in your .bib file only have one first name, one last name, and one initial.
+  - Save time by checking all names in your .bib file only have one first name, one last name, and one initial
   - Edit author entires that may confuse script/API
   - Edit final output .csv if you are aware of any incorrect or unknown gender guesses from API
 - [ ] Demo of grepCIRCLE to create author citation circle visualization